TKnpl/ioBroker.divera247/README.md

 Adapter for the alerting service "Divera 24/7"

 ## Requirements
-Your organisation has to subscribe the "Alarm" license of Divera 24/7 services in minimum
+Your organisation has to subscribe the "Alarm" plan of Divera 24/7 services for full usability of this adapter

 ## Configuartion of this adapter
 You have to enter your personal "Divera 24/7" access token to this adapter.